This article was originally published in 2011.

 While you may have undertaken AML training before, as MLRO you will have new responsibilities and a wider range of decisions to make about the processes your firm will adopt.

-The Law Society has developed two online courses specifically designed for MLROs and their deputies in law firms, to ensure you have a clear understanding of all the issues you will now need to deal with.
-The training is interactive, and involves practical scenarios against which you can test your understanding.
+The Law Society has developed online and face-to-face courses specifically designed for MLROs and their deputies as well as fee earners in law firms to ensure everyone has a clear understanding of the issues you will now need to deal with.
+Our AML toolkit, available through our online bookstore, also offers a comprehensive mixture of policies and checklists to help you put into place effective AML policies.

-5. Keep the Practice Advice Service number within easy reach
+5. Keep the AML Helpline number within easy reach

-The Law Society’s Practice Advice Service receives over 6000 calls a year from practitioners seeking assistance with AML compliance.
-They can help you navigate the practice note, consider practical ways to obtain client due diligence information or verify the source of funds in particular cases and review your reporting obligations.
+The Law Society’s AML Helpline receives over 3000 calls a year from practitioners seeking assistance with AML compliance.
+They can help you navigate the AML guidance, consider practical ways to obtain client due diligence information or verify the source of funds in particular cases and review your reporting obligations.

 When emailing in queries, please remember to respect client confidentiality and refrain from providing the client’s actual names, bank account numbers, correspondence.